Greek Frame Drums

 go hungry in Greece!

-on the Iporotiko def.
+the Ipirotiko def.
 He compiled a very detailed book with

-all the strokes and historical information on the Iporotiko
+all the strokes and historical information on the Ipirotiko

 def in Greece and gave a copy to each participant.
 His brother